-How Long Does Heroin Stay in Your System – Shorter Than You Might Expect
+How Long Does Heroin Stay in Your System??

-This article discusses how long does heroin stays in your system for a drug test.
+This article discusses how long does heroin stay in your system for a drug test.

 - It is a recreational drug as opposed to a drug used for medicinal purposes.